OasisLMF/OpenDataTransform/docs/src/components/testing/index.rst

 Testing
 ================

-Testing guidelines and processes are currently under preparation, in collaboration with the Climate Resiliency Council (cooridinated by The Institutes).
+Testing guidelines and processes are currently under preparation, in collaboration with the Catastrophe Resiliency Council (coordinated by The Institutes).

-The guidelines will include:
+These will include:

 * Templates for recording the type of exposure data being transformed and complexity of portfolios.
 * Templates for recording the results of transformation to assess it's performance.

-These templates may then be used in a user interface enabling users to validate the exported data.
+* A standard process for tracking the successful conversion of portfolios, and to highlight problems in transformations, to improve the framework in the future.

+The templates and processes will also be used to enable data validation in the planned user interface.